osmbe/website/_posts/2015-12-14-en-mits-lutz-lange.md

 Any help or support is always welcome.
 For example, we could use someone to design the webpage and new icons for the map.

-## To conclude, is there anything else you want to mention??
+## To conclude, is there anything else you want to mention?

 Do not take yourself and your OpenStreetMap hobby too seriously, because actually we're all just farts in the wind.